Tapton School Academy Trust is a Multi-Academy Trust (MAT), a charitable company limited by guarantee and an exempt charity.

 He is married with two young boys and outside of work is passionate about music and sport.

-Jane joined the Trust Board in 2021.
+John joined the Trust Board in 2021.
+More information to follow.

 The Executive Team have delegated strategic responsibility and operational management responsibility for the Trust.
 The CEO is also the Accounting Officer and is personally responsible to parliament and to the Education and Skills Funding Agency for the financial resources under the Trusts control.